DBrianKimmel/PyHouse/Project/src/Modules/Housing/Entertainment/pandora/Docs/Design.md

 # Pandora

-This describes the setup for playing pandora through your entertinment system.
+This describes the setup for playing pandora through your entertainment system.

+Pandora is started by one or more nodes receiving a pandora control Mqtt message.
+That message needs to contain a 'Power: On' section.

 A raspberry PI is used.
 It has the pianobar on the computer